simon-panek/reading-notes/README.md

 If I were posting code, it would look like this.
 ```

 ## This looks like *Tic-Tac-Toe*, but it does not allow for user input.
 X|O|O
 ---|---|---
 O|O|X
 X|X|X
+###### Yet to figure out why this does not show up correctly in the deployed version.
+Possible issue with the theme?

 #### My GitHub [Portfolio](https://github.com/paneks19)